rh0910/410Project/README.md

 > Make sure that your firewall allows the device to access the internet through the connected computer.

 > After the device has been set up properly, it has to be connected to the computer.
+We need to make sure we have a micro usb cable that is a send data cable.

-> Depending on which code editor you use, you first upload the code found in "CrashData receive" on the Pico W device.
+> Depending on which code editor you use, you first upload the code found in "CrashData Send" on the Pico W device.
+This is easiest with `Pico-W-Go` as you can simply just click upload project and it uploads to the pico.

 > After that is complete, you are to run the "Application.java" file found in the root directory of this repository.
+This java file will display a GUI.
+It allows us to choose which sensor data we want to see.
+Since we can only see the ir obstacle sensor and the crash sensor we will see data from those.

 > With a stable internet connection and an @sign onboarded onto the Pico W device, the device will now be able to send out data when it will detect an object in its proximity and also send a message when a collision has taken place.
+In the GUI when we choose which data we want to see, each one shows different results.
+Obstacke detection will count how many seconds we see the object.
+Crash detection will count how times the crash sensor was hit.
+It wili save that value even when we change the mode.

 # Contents in each directory
 ## More details can be found in each directory